 Ohio River

-The Ohio River is a perfect answer to where to fish in Ohio.
-Starting in Pittsburgh and stretching 981 miles to Cairo, IL, this spot has diverse fishing hot spots and offers year-round angling fun.
-Walleye, saugeye, bass, and catfish are the most popular, but you can also hook other species like bowfin and longnose gar.
-If you are after largemouth bass, northern pike, smallmouth bass, walleye, and panfish, go to the upper part of the river.
+The Ohio River begins in Pittsburgh and stretches 981 miles to Cairo, IL.
+Walleye, saugeye, bass, and catfish are the most popular fish to catch here, but you can also hook other species like bowfin and longnose gar.
+If you are after largemouth bass, smallmouth bass, walleye, and panfish, go to the upper part of the river.
 When you head downstream, the Ohio River gets much broader and deeper, with plenty of blue and flathead catfish populations.

 Pymatuning Lake

-Fishing camping in Ohio is fantastic at Pymatuning Lake.
-Situated within Pymatuning State Park, this reservoir sits in both Pennsylvania and Ohio, so ensure that you know the state you are fishing in, especially if you don’t have a Pennsylvania fishing license.
+Pymatuning Lake has excellent fishing in Ohio.
+This reservoir in Pymatuning State Park sits in both Pennsylvania and Ohio, so make sure you’re fishing in the correct state for your fishing license.
 Pymatuning Lake is the biggest inland lake in Ohio, occupying more than 14,300 fishable acres.
 You can expect to encounter numerous fish species such as smallmouth bass, yellow perch, largemouth bass, sunfish, crappie, and walleye.

 Alum Creek Lake

-Situated seven miles north of Columbus, Alum Creek Lake is a famous fishing destination in Ohio due to its size, fish species available, and numerous access points for shoreline and boat anglers.
-Numerous deep coves and high shale bluffs offer perfect habitats for a wide variety of fish, including musky, saugeye, catfish, crappie, smallmouth bass, and largemouth bass.
+Situated seven miles north of Columbus, Alum Creek Lake is a famous fishing destination in Ohio due to its size, number of fish species, and numerous access points for shoreline and boat anglers.
+Deep coves and high shale bluffs offer perfect habitats for a wide variety of fish, including musky, saugeye, catfish, crappie, smallmouth bass, and largemouth bass.
 The northern portion of the lake is ideal for channel catfish, especially during spring, while the southern part is the perfect spot to target smallmouth bass.

 Seneca Lake

-Located in central Ohio, Seneca Lake is one of Ohio’s most extensive public fishing spots.
-There are over 45 miles of fishable shoreline and an array of species, including crappie, saugeye, channel catfish, and largemouth bass.
-If you have plans to stay close to the spot, Senecaville is the nearest town, but Cambridge, just 12 miles away, is the ideal place to find restaurants and hotels.
+Located in southeastern Ohio, Seneca Lake is one of Ohio’s most extensive public fishing spots.
+There are over 3,550 acres of water that’s home to an array of species, including crappie, saugeye, channel catfish, and largemouth bass.
+If you have plans to stay close to the spot, Senecaville is the nearest town.
 There are numerous boat ramps at the main marina north of the reservoir.

 Hoover Reservoir